martijnsark/TicTacToe_in_Python/README.md

-## 1.1:

-Download these files from this project.
-- tictactoe.py
-- tictactoe.ipynb
-- the images in the "images" folder
+## How to activate/use .ipynb files:

-Open the .ipynb file and click on the execute arrow.
+Open the .ipynb file and click on the execute arrow at the left top from the segment you want to activate/use.

-The code for the .ipynb file only executes the code that is in the tictactoe.py file.